PawelLipski/docker-ci-blog/blog.md

 * the recipe on how to run the container given the image (volumes to mount, env file) is also included in ci/tox/docker-compose.yml,
 * finally, even the way of invoking the high-level docker-compose commands themselves is also located within ci/tox as travis-script.sh and travis-install.sh.

-Given all that, what if we just computed the hash of the entire ci/tox/ directory and appended to the docker image tag?
+Given all that, what if we just computed the hash of the entire ci/tox/ directory and appended to the Docker image tag?
 Actually, we don't even need to compute that hash ourselves!
 We can take advantage of SHA-1 hashes that git computes for each object.
 It's a well known fact that each commit in git has a unique hash, but actually SHA-1 hashes are also derived for each file (called _blob_ in gitspeak) and each directory (called _tree_).